Quantum key distribution based on orthogonal state encoding: Security

 Let us focus on the security of the protocols.
 Assume that there is an eavesdropper, says Eye, who wants to steal the secret key of Alice and Bob.
 We would assume that Alice and Bob hold authenticated classical channels which might not be private, and quantum channels without any further assumption.
 Namely, Eve might eavesdrop the classical communications but with no abilities to forge messages or pretend to be one of the legitimated parties, while she can do anything under physical laws in quantum channels.
 The security is in the sense that Eve can not get enough information on the secret key or she would create errors which are detectable by the checking procedure.
 We also assume that Eve provides a collective attack, namely, Eve attacks each state sent by Alice with the same strategy.

 We discuss three kinds of attacks.
 Eve might intercept a state sent by Alice and implement one of the three actions.
 Firstly, she might add auxiliary partite (her partite) then do a transformation and resend the state to Bob , namely entangle the state with a probe (let us call this a purified attack).
 Secondly, she might take the state herself and send another state created by her to Bob, instead (let us call this a substituted attack).
 Thirdly, she might measure the state and resend it to Bob (let us call this a measure-resend attack).
 Let us also assume that in protocol I, Eve can implement different attacks in step 4 and step 6.
+Note that such attacks are not general and more general analysis might be provided later.